ryandrewjohnson/react-localize-docs/source/index.html.md

   </Translate>
 );
 ```

-Once you've added your translation data you'll need a way to get it into your components.
-That is where the [Translate]() component comes in, and it can be used in a variety of ways.
-The `id` prop passed to `Translate` should match the id of the translation data you want to insert

-### Translate with default translations:

-You can include your default language's tranlslation with `Translate` by passing it as children to the component.
-The translation will automatically
-be added to your translation data for that `id`' and default language.

-### Translate with self-closing tag

-If you don't wish to include default translations then all you need provide is a translation `id` prop, and no `children`.

-### Translate with Render props

 You can also pass Translate a function as it's child that returns the elements you want to render.
 This function is commonly referred to as a [render prop function](https://reactjs.org/docs/render-props.html), and is passed a single object with props [translate](), [activeLanguage](), and [languages]().